Jay: I think Shane Black did some rewrites on [Theodore Rex].

-Josh: A truck explodes to stop them talking.
+Josh: He did such a good job that a truck explodes to stop them talking.

 open/close all folders